Wildfire won’t wait for you to make a plan.

 Arrow to expand

-What does very low risk mean?
+What does very low fire danger rating mean?

 The amount of dry forest fuels are limited and are at a low risk of catching fire.